aws-samples/cfn101-workshop/content/advanced/hooks/lambda-hooks/Cleanup/index.md

 ### Introduction

-TODO: dessumi move this to cleanup section
 ### Clean Up Resources

-After testing, you can delete the test resources.
+After testing is completed, you can delete the resources we created during this Lab.
 #### Using AWS CLI**

 Run the following command to delete a specific stack: